UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

                     in PowerShell, replacing `<username>` with the name of the newly-created user
                     3. Run `whoami` after closing and reopening Ubuntu, verifying that it returns your Ubuntu username

-        3. From now on, run commands in the Ubuntu terminal, not PowerShell or Command Prompt
+        3. Run the rest of the commands in these setup instructions in the Ubuntu app, not PowerShell or Command Prompt

             ??? bug "Docker Desktop can't start up and WSL hangs when restarting"